 Surprisingly, ROI assessments are not as simple as “current product benefits” versus “current product costs.”
 Customers are also evaluating the future ROI that your product promises them—and this fact is particularly crucial for enterprise B2B products.

-Most product managers and product marketers have a clear grasp of the present ROI of their product offerings.
+Most and product marketers have a clear grasp of the present ROI of their product offerings.
 They understand that customers seek to find solutions to current pain points, and that they’re deciding whether or not to “hire” the product to solve the pain.

 But future ROI is a significantly overlooked component of the product value proposition.
 When customers assess future ROI, they’re predicting what your product will do in the future, in terms of roadmap, development velocity, benefits, and costs.